cjgriscom/PropertyLib/README.md

 PropertyLib
 ===========

-Library for selectively mutable properties and fast enum-driven mappings
+Library for selectively mutable fields with built-in getters and setters